SandraGoutte/frog_color_polymorphism/README.md

 This analysis uses `highcov_12sp.vcf.gz`.

-`Reconstruct_haplotype_tree` phases the VCF including 12 Ethiopian Highlands _Ptychadena_ species, selects the region of interest and splits the haplotypes before reconstructing a phylogenetic tree of the haplotypes.
+`Reconstruct_haplotype_tree.sh` phases the VCF including 12 Ethiopian Highlands _Ptychadena_ species, selects the region of interest and splits the haplotypes before reconstructing a phylogenetic tree of the haplotypes.